polmartisanahuja/riski/README.md

 3. Register in http://www.opensubtitles.org/

 4. Plug the flashed SD card in step 1 into the RPi card slot.
 Connect an external USB  self-powered HDD to your Raspberry Pi (Important!!!
 Data inside will be erased).
-Additionally, plug the ethernet wire, connect an external USB keyboard to the RPi and plug the RPi into a 5V micro USB power source, your RPi will boot for the first time and a configuration menu will pop-up.
+Additionally, plug the Ethernet wire, connect an external USB keyboard to the RPi and plug the RPi into a 5V micro USB power source, your RPi will boot for the first time and a configuration menu will pop-up.

  By navigating throughout the Raspi-config menu with your keyboard,
-    - expand the Filesystem
+    - expand the File system
     - change Time Zone
     - change Keyboard Layout
     - change Locale